vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/vsphere-vds-airgap.md

 **Tanzu CLI -** A command-line utility that provides the necessary commands to build and operate Tanzu management and tanzu Kubernetes clusters.

-**Carvel Tools** **-** Carvel is an open-source suite of tools.
-Carvel provides a set of reliable, single-purpose, composable tools that aid in your application building, configuration, and deployment to Kubernetes.
-Tanzu Kubernetes Grid uses the following tools from the Carvel open-source project:
+**Carvel Tools** **-** Carvel is an open-source suite of reliable, single-purpose, composable tools that aid in building, configuring, and deploying applications to Kubernetes.
+Tanzu Kubernetes Grid uses the following Carvel tools:

 - **ytt -** a command-line tool for templating and patching YAML files.
-You can also use ytt to collect fragments and piles of YAML into modular chunks for easy re-use.
+You can also use `ytt` to collect fragments and piles of YAML into re-usable modules.
 - **kapp -** the application deployment CLI for Kubernetes.
 It allows you to install, upgrade, and delete multiple Kubernetes resources as one application.
 - **kbld -** an image-building and resolution tool.
-- **imgpkg -** a tool that enables Kubernetes to store configurations and the associated container images as OCI images, and to transfer these images.
+- **imgpkg -** a tool that enables Kubernetes to store configurations and the associated container images as Open Container Initiative (OCI) images, and to transfer these images.
-- **yq -** a lightweight and portable command-line YAML, JSON, and XML processor. yq uses jq like syntax but works with yaml files as well as json and XML.
+- **yq -** a lightweight and portable command-line YAML, JSON, and XML processor. `yq` uses `jq`-like syntax but works with YAML files as well as JSON and XML.

-**Tanzu Kubernetes Grid Installer -** The Tanzu Kubernetes Grid installer is a CLI/graphical wizard that you launch by running the **tanzu management-cluster create** command.
-The installer wizard runs locally on the bootstrap machine and provides the user an option of deploying a management cluster.
+**Tanzu Kubernetes Grid Installer -** The Tanzu Kubernetes Grid installer is a CLI/graphical wizard that provides an option to deploy a management cluster.
+You launch locally on the bootstrap machine by running the `tanzu management-cluster create` command.

-## **Tanzu Kubernetes Grid Storage**
+## Tanzu Kubernetes Grid Storage
 Tanzu Kubernetes Grid integrates with shared datastores available in the vSphere infrastructure.
 The following types of shared datastores are supported:

 - vSAN